-You will get a new Member ID Card, a new Member Handbook, and a new Provider Directory from your HealthChoice Illinois MLTSS health plan.
+You will get a new Member ID Card, a new Member Handbook, and a new Provider and Pharmacy Directory from your HealthChoice Illinois MLTSS health plan.

-E. Keep getting your medical services and drugs through our plan until your membership ends
+E. Keep getting your medical items, services and drugs through our plan until your membership ends

 If you leave Humana Gold Plus Integrated, it may take time before your membership ends and your new Medicare and Medicaid coverage begins.
-During this time, you will keep getting your health care and drugs through our plan.
+During this time, you will keep getting your prescription drugs and health care through our plan.